wrumble/ServerSideSwift/README.md

 To run the app, after you have installed the above and logged into `Heroku` and `Docker` you need to run:

-Download the app
+Download the app:

 `git clone git@github.com:wrumble/ServerSideSwift.git`

 `cd ServerSideSwift`

-Build the app package
+Build the app package:

 `swift build`

 `swift package generate-xcodeproj`

-Start couchdb
+Start couchdb:

 `brew services start couchdb`

-Run the App
+Run the App:

 `swift run` note: this wont work on Catalina beta, if so run `xed .` then `Command + R` after xcode opens.